SupaMafia/awesome-window-manager-config/README.md

 Some potential issues and solutions while using the awesome window manager:

+no wallpaper:
+- nitrogen need to be launched for at least once before reloading awesome

 nvidia driver casuing a black screen after log out (solved):
 - solved by installing lxdm (other login manager could work as well)
 - when black screen occurs, go down to tty by ctrl+alt+f1 or ctrl+alt+f1 or ctrl+alt+f2 or +f3 or + f4, and go back to lxdm by ctrl+alt+f7.